How To Test The Salt Level Of A Pool

 You can also choose to test the salt level in your pool using a handheld electronic meter.
 In that case, you’ll turn the electronic meter on and then dip the pen-style meter into your pool water while your electronic meter analyzes it.
 Some handheld meter systems work by requiring the user to fill a small plastic cup with pool water fitted into the testing meter.

 Electronic testing meters are a newer method of testing your pool water that is generally accurate as long as they are correctly calibrated before measuring your pool.
-The primary advantage of a digital pool meter is that they perform many other tests that many liquid reagent kits cannot, such as the total dissolved solids test.
+The primary advantage of a digital pool meter is that it performs many other tests that many liquid reagent kits cannot, such as the total dissolved solids test.

 Digital Salinity Tester for Salt Water